 Sleeping with the Stomach Flu or Nausea

 If you are struggling with stomach flu, you may experience nausea and vomiting, and possibly stomach cramps and/or diarrhea.
 If you do begin to drift off to sleep, these miserable symptoms can often force you awake to bolt to the bathroom at a moment’s notice.

 To help ease an upset stomach, sip on ginger or peppermint tea before bedtime to help settle your tummy.
 Try distracting yourself with a podcast or streaming show.
 And get as comfortable as possible.
 This may mean sleeping at an incline or on your side, especially the left side because it keeps the stomach acid lower in the esophagus.
 Sleeping on your side also reduces the chances of choking.

 Be sure to keep a bucket or some sort of receptacle within arm’s reach in case you can’t make it to the bathroom in time.
-And drink plenty of fluids, even if you can only take a few small sips at a time.
+And drink plenty of fluids with electrolytes, even if you can only take a few small sips at a time.
 Vomiting and diarrhea can dehydrate you pretty quickly.
 You don’t want the added misery of dehydration symptoms when you’re battling the stomach flu.

 Sleeping with a Stuffy Nose

 Nasal congestion, or a “stuffy nose,” happens when the nasal tissues and blood vessels in the nose become swollen with extra fluid.
 This can make your nose feel clogged and make breathing through your nose difficult.
 A stuffy nose may or may not be accompanied by nasal discharge, giving you the feeling of a “runny nose.”
 Sometimes only one side of the nose gets congested, which can be especially frustrating.